 - Big Data usage

 According to Mckinsey study using big data together with AI and ML can allow the healthcare and pharma providers to save approximately $100 billion annually only through automation of data processing.
 We have also created a recruitment app for the pharmacy market - The Locum App.

 The reason that big data is applicable in healthcare is that it can be used to identify trends to stop an emerging health crisis.
 The specific health data of a population can be monitored through big data processing methods so that epidemics can be contained, costs can be lowered, and doctors can see what their peers are doing to combat specific threats.
 Flatiron Health in New York would be an example.
 They are using billions of cancer patient data points to gain new insight and enhance research methods, with the eventual goal of curing this deadly disease.

-Healthcare App Development Process: Step-By-Step
+mHealth App Development Process: Step-By-Step

 Now, you’re aware of some of the most prevalent forms of technologies used for healthcare that are coming to the forefront for mHealth apps.
 But what about the technical process of these endeavors?
 There are certain universalities when it comes to app development, and these rules will apply to the healthcare industry just as they would to any other.